 Where you’ll be working: Manaaki Centre, Thames – Rural North Sector

-The details: Permanent – full or part time
+The details: Permanent – full time

 ‘Kia whakakotahi taatou – Working together’